EROSION raise the stakes with RAD HEAD. Exciting, gritty and refreshing – even if with some hiccups -, this is the band’s best release in 2020.

 Get Out!!!!! brought a bit of electronica into the mix, creating a tasteful blend of their gritty rock sound and dirty electronica.
-Multiple tempo and tone changes make it quite the interesting listen, keeping you on your toes throughout the performance.
+Multiple tempo and tone changes make it quite an interesting listen, keeping you on your toes throughout the performance.

 The single’s closer is Sham’ing, song that showed a lot of promise but is downright sloppy in its chorus.
 There is a complete lack of balance in the mixing of the chorus, with vocals and strings with the same sound levels, making it impossible to listen to clear vocals.
 To top it all off, the background instruments are too close, once again enhancing that feeling that the mixing is messy.